 We can setup locator control in 4 diff ways for each subinventory

-Item Level: This will take the locator which has been defined at item attribute level
+Item Level: This will take the locator which has been defined at the item attribute level

-Transaction manager is the inetrface managers which carry out all transaction once submitted by the users
+The transaction manager is the interface managers which carry out all transaction once submitted by the users

-Yes we can change the name in master level.
+Yes, we can change the name to the master level.

 After you define your rules, you must set up a strategy and then associate the applicable rules.
 After you assign rules to a strategy, the rules engine can execute the strategies on any objects to which the strategy applies.
 The rules engine executes each subsequent rule in your strategy until an allocation is completely filled.